What is the issue?

 Enlarging an existing round hole can present a challenge.
 Round holes are typically cut out by a hole-saw mounted on a drill.
 However, a pre-existing hole lacks the infill for the piloting bit to centre the saw blade.
 This makes it impossible to use a hole-saw to cut enlargements.Why address this?

-We often cut holes too small, as well as too large, and an effective approach to enlarge holes will pay dividends when the problem is encountered.How to address this?
+We often cut holes too small, as well as too large, and an effective approach to enlarge holes will pay dividends when the problem is encountered.Sail with the Instincts of a Local Pro

 Wedge a piece of wood tightly into the hole and press in until flush with the surface.
 Use the inserted peg as the guide for the hole-saws bit to cut out the new enlarged hole.